infracost/docs/docs/infracost_cloud/finops_policies.md

 ## 2. Analytics on policy coverage

 The Governance > FinOps page shows the status of all policies (screenshot on top of this page), and which policies have the highest number of failing resources.
 A weekly chart showing the percentage of applicable resources passing FinOps policies is also shown on this page.
-This gives you
+This shows how well you're progressing on implementing FinOps best practices across all of your repos over time.

 <img src={useBaseUrl("img/infracost-cloud/finops-policies/coverage-chart.png")} alt="Infracost Cloud shows you the percentage of resources that are passing your FinOps policies." />